paradiselabs-ai/WebSplat/claudeDev_docs/currentTask.md

 Implement New User Interface and Agent Workflow with Live TSX Preview (MVP for Hackathon)

 ## Objectives
+- Verify and ensure frontend functionality is working properly across all components
 - Quickly integrate the backend with the frontend for a working demo
 - Implement additional views (monetization, SEO, etc.) in the interface left pane
 - Provide user-friendly visualizations of agent progress and ideas